Splish, Splash in a Safe Baby Bath

 Bath time is really more about fun as babies usually don’t get very dirty.
 Daily bathing isn’t recommended as it can dry delicate skin; research shows 2-3 times a week is best.
 Once your baby starts crawling, playing outside and feeding herself, more frequent baths will likely be needed.

 Pick a time of day that works best for you both.
 Some babies are energized by bath time, others become relaxed and sleepy.

-The first step in baby’s bath routine is always to get everything ready for the bath, including an infant tub or basin, warm bathing and warm rinse water, towels and any other items you want at hand.
+The first step in baby’s bath routine is always to get everything ready for the bath–use our handy checklist to ensure you have everything you need at your fingertips.
 Once these are set in place, you’re ready to begin baby’s bath.

 For a sponge bath, use a clean washcloth rinsed in a basin of warm water, exposing and washing one body area at a time while keeping everything else covered.

-For a tub bath, go ahead and immerse baby from birth into a tub filled with warm water just deep enough to cover her shoulders and follow these safe baby bath tips:
+For a tub bath, go ahead and immerse baby from birth into a tub filled with warm water just deep enough to cover their shoulders and follow these safe baby bath tips:

-- Use a baby washcloth, which is usually softer than a regular washcloth, to avoid irritating her skin
+- Use a baby washcloth, which is usually softer than a regular washcloth, to avoid irritating their skin

-- Support her head and neck with your hand and forearm while bathing
+- Support their head and neck with your hand and forearm while bathing

-- Place a warm washcloth over her body to help keep her warm through the bath; this soothing, relaxing technique keeps your baby’s temperature stable
+- Place a warm washcloth over their immersed body to help keep them warm throughout the bath; this soothing, relaxing technique helps keep your baby’s temperature stable